 If you’ve been diagnosed with coronavirus and want to take out life cover, insurers are unlikely to accept your application until you’ve fully recovered and can show a negative test result for the virus.

 Assuming you’re in good health and haven’t experienced any coronavirus symptoms or been diagnosed with it, it is currently still possible to buy new life insurance which doesn’t exclude coronavirus.
-However, this is a developing situation, so insurers may decide not to cover coronavirus in future, or impose certain conditions on your policy if they do.
-As ever, make sure you check exactly what you are and aren’t covered for before buying.
+Always make sure you check exactly what you are and aren’t covered for before buying.

 Employer and employment-related policies